aridoza/foundational-java/functional-programming-lesson/02-stream-processing-and-collectors/README.md

 The first demo will show you the different ways that you can create a Stream.

 ## Demo - Different Ways to Create Streams
-In our lessons thus far, you've seen one way to create a stream via a collection.
+In our lessons thus far, we've only seen how to create a stream from a collection.  ie.

     List<String> stringList = Arrays.asList("hello", "world");
     Stream stringStream = stringList.stream();
     stringStream.forEach(value -> System.out.println(value));

+However, there are other ways to create streams in the cases where you don't have a collection.
+The following stream methods are provided to give the developer more control over creating their own streams.

 You can create a stream from an array: